Entropy on abelian groups: Basic properties of entropy

 Now assume that $F\in[G/H]^{<\omega}$ and $F=\pi(F_0)$ for some $F_0\in[G]^{<\omega}$, where $\pi:G\to G/H$ is the canonical projection.
 Then $\pi(T_n(\phi,F_0))= T_n(\overline{\phi},F)$ for every $n\in\N_+$.
-Therefore, $H(\phi,F_0)\geq H(\overline{\phi}, F)$ and by the arbitrariness of $F$ this proves $h(\phi)\geq h(\overline{\phi})$. \end{proof}
+Therefore, $ h(\phi)\geq H(\phi,F_0)\geq H(\overline{\phi}, F)$ and by the arbitrariness of $F$ this proves $h(\phi)\geq h(\overline{\phi})$. \end{proof}

-The properties in the next proposition are the basic ones for $h$.
-They are the typical properties of the known entropies.
-Indeed, similar properties holds for the algebraic entropy $\ent$, for $\ent_i$, and also for the topological entropy (see Fact \ref{properties-top}), which gave the inspiration.
-In the case of the algebraic entropy $h$ they were proved in \cite{Pet} for automorphisms, and we extend them for endomorphisms.
+The next proposition collects the basic properties of $h$, which are also typical properties of the known entropy functions.
+Indeed, they are inspired by similar properties of the algebraic entropy $\ent$ (see \cite{W} and \cite{DGSZ}) and the topological entropy (see \cite{AKM} and \cite{St}).
+In the case of $h$ they were proved in \cite{Pet} for automorphisms, here we extend them for endomorphisms.
+We shall refer to them as, respectively, \emph{Invariance under conjugation}, \emph{Logarithmic Law}, \emph{Continuity for direct limits} and \emph{weak Addition Theorem}.